What to Bring When You Meet with a Design Consultant

 Are you ready for your first meeting with your kitchen consultant?
-You will get the best results by doing lots of homework before coming to the table.
-Here’s how to get started.
+You will get the best results by doing a little homework before coming to the table.
+Here’s how to get started:

-Buy kitchen design magazines, attend open houses and really pay attention to what styles and features you are drawn to.
+Browse kitchen design magazines, attend open houses, and really pay attention to what styles and features you are drawn to.
 Note any trends – are there colors, wood types, design styles that repeatedly catch your eye?
 Keep a collection of the best ideas in a folder that you can share with your kitchen consultant.

 With pencil in hand, sit in your kitchen and write about how you use it and how you’d like to use it including how your family might change in the next few years.
 How big is the space?
 What are the features you most want to include?
 What features do you definitely want to eliminate or avoid?
 Are there possibilities you’d like to explore such as elimination of a wall or the addition of an island or banquette?

 Create a Budget